Competitive, Qualified, Ready to Work

 UNO's Department of Special Education and Communication Disorders (SECD) is home to nationally ranked and unique student-centered programs.
 Our commitment to academic rigor assures you will be prepared for the challenges of your future occupation.
 The majority of our graduates are employed in high-demand areas such as speech-language pathology, special education and sign language interpreting upon graduation.

-Bachelor's degrees in Speech-Language Pathology, Sign Language Interpreter, and Special Education
+Bachelor's degrees in Speech-Language Pathology, Sign Language Interpreter, Special Education, and Early Childhood Inclusive.

 Master's degrees in Speech-Language Pathology and Special Education